MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 ### Fixes

 - Edge has a feature that provides an option to import browser data on each launch from other browsers with user consent.
-This feature’s state might not have been syncing and displaying correctly across multiple devices.
+This feature's state might not have been syncing and displaying correctly across multiple devices.
 This is fixed.

 ### Policy updates